 Supplemental Newborn Screening

 Are you or is someone you love expecting a child?
 Ensure your baby has the best chance at a healthy start to life through Supplemental Newborn Screening.

 No state includes all possible potentially fatal, but treatable, diseases in its Newborn Screening Program.
 Currently, New York, Missouri, and Kentucky are the only states that screen newborns for Krabbe Disease.

 With one simple heel prick, your child can be screened for over 60 diseases at birth through Supplemental Newborn Screening, no matter where they are born!

 PerkinElmer Genetics offers Supplemental Newborn Screening to screen for Krabbe and five Lysosomal Storage Disorders (LSDs) - Fabry, Gaucher, Pompe, Hurler Syndrome and Niemann-Pick A/B.

-To find out what diseases your state screens for, visit the nation's NBS Clearinghouse - Baby's First Test.
+To find out what diseases your state screens for, visit Baby's First Test.

 Lysosomal Storage Disorder screening, including Krabbe, is available as stand-alone testing in the